Obtaining A Small Claims Default Judgment

 Do I need to file papers with the court to get a default judgment?

-You do not need to file special papers to ask the court for a default judgment.
+No. There is no motion or affidavit that you must file with the court for a default judgment.
 Simply show up at your small claims mediation or hearing.
-If the defendant does not attend, and assuming you have filed proof that the defendant was properly served with your complaint, the court can enter a default judgment in your favor for the amount of money you sued for in your complaint or the amount of money you have proved up, plus your court costs.
+If the defendant does not attend, and assuming you have filed proof that the defendant was properly served with your complaint, the court can enter a default judgment in your favor.
+The default judgment will normally be for the amount of money you requested in your complaint or the amount of money you have proved up, plus your court costs.

 TIP!
-When you go to your small claims hearing, be sure to check in with the court clerk so the clerk knows you’re there.
+Always check in with the clerk when you arrive at your hearing.
 When your case is called, go to the front of the courtroom, even if the other side hasn’t shown up.
-Also be sure to get to your hearing early!
-Get there at least a half hour early to make sure you are checked in and ready.
+Arriving early is a good idea; get there at least a half hour early to make sure you are checked in and ready.
 If your case is called and you’re not there, it could be dismissed regardless of whether the other side shows up.

-If your case is in the Las Vegas Justice Court, you will need certain papers to get a default judgment.
-It is a good idea to file your Memorandum of Costs before your trial date so that if the defendant does not appear, the judge can see how much you have spent in costs and award them to you.
+If your case is in the Las Vegas Justice Court, you can file a Memorandum of Costs before your trial date.
+If this is filed and the defendant does not appear, the judge can see how much you have spent in costs and award them to you.

 A form is available, free of charge, at the Self-Help Center, or you can download it by clicking the link underneath the form’s title below: